4-H Summer Camps

 - Camp Counseling- Going to camp would not be the same without youth camp counselors!
 This is a great leadership opportunity for members in grades 9-12.

 - Clover Camp- Kindergarten through second grade youth come together from across the county to participate in science experiments, STEM, arts and crafts, and recreational activities.
-Clover Camp will be on July 9, 2019 from 8am-3pm.
-It will be held at Sparrows Nest at The Abbey, 17304 Havenwood Road, Sparta, WI.
+The dates for Clover Camp have not been set yet.
 Look for more information in the June Cloverlink!

 Boys and Girls Science Day Camps- A science day camp offered just for girls in 3rd– 6th grade and another science day camp offered just for boys in 3rd– 6th grade!
 Opportunities are provided to both the boys and girls to learn more about the science around them while gaining life skills and participating in exciting experiments.
-Girls Science day will be held on Wednesday, July 10, 2019 from 8am-4pm.
-Boys Science Day will be held on Thursday, July 11, 2019 from 8am-4pm.
-The location is still to be determined.
+Dates are yet to be determined.
+Stay tuned!

 3-6th grade Road Trip– Youth in grades 3-6 are provided with the opportunity to travel to certain parts of Wisconsin learning about our rich state history, heritage, and culture and some of Wisconsin’s industries.
-The 3rd-6th grade road trip will be on Friday, August 23, 2019.
-Please make sure to have your child registered by August 2nd!
-The itinerary is still to be determined.
-If you have Ideas let our Summer Assistant Sierra Hanley know.
-Contact our Extension Office at 608-269-8722 or firstname.lastname@example.org.
+The dates for this road trip have yet to be determined.
+Stay tuned!
+If you have ideas for places, please contact our Extension Office at 608-269-8722 or firstname.lastname@example.org.

 Food Revue –Youth enrolled in the foods project can enter the Foods Revue.
 Participants prepare food items based upon project and grade level.
 Even is complete with table setting, menu and face-to-face judging; can choose to enter the poster or mini-booth categories.
 Participants who use three or more dairy products to prepare their food items may be selected for dairy promotion awards.